Gregorius tops Jeter HR total, Yankees top Twins for sweep (Sep 20, 2017) | FOX Sports

 The game was halted for 4 minutes in the fifth inning when a young girl was injured by a 105 mph foul ball off the bat of Todd Frazier .
 The Yankees said the girl was taken to a hospital for treatment, and New York manager Joe Girardi said he had been told by team security that she was OK.

-Minnesota started 1 1/2 games ahead of the Los Angeles Angels for the league’s last playoff berth.
+Minnesota remained 1 1/2 games ahead of the Los Angeles Angels, who lost 6-5 to Cleveland, for the league’s last playoff berth.
 The Twins have lost five of six and were outscored 18-6 in the three-game series.

 ”I’ve had better trips to New York,” Twins manager Paul Molitor said. ”We’ve talked a lot this last three days about handling the bigger stage and try to do the whole `Hoosier’ thing.
 The game’s the same, it just feels a little different and hopefully it helps these guys in the long run.”